Lohnwave/EBS-SCA-code/README.md

 3. TEST.m is an example test code with EBS-SCA algorithm:

-	 max_iteration = 60000              Maximum number of iterations
+	 max_iteration = 60000              Maximum number of iterations.

-	 max_FES = 300000                   Maximum number of fitness evaluations
+	 max_FES = 300000                   Maximum number of fitness evaluations.

-	 N = 50                             Population size
+	 N = 50                             Population size.

-	 D = 30                             Dimension
+	 D = 30                             Dimension.

-	 M = 10                             Number of clusters
+	 M = 10                             Number of clusters.

-	 lb = -100                          Lower bound of a problem ub = 100                           Upper bound of a problem
+	 lb = -100                          Lower bound of a problem.

+	 ub = 100                           Upper bound of a problem.

 Note, operating environment configuration requires: